Authority: Executive Vice Chancellor and Provost

 4. STANDARDS FOR SENIOR LECTURER

 4.1 Promotion to Senior Lecturer requires a minimum of 5 years of service within the college or in a comparable position in another NC State college or at another institution.
-The decision to promote a Lecturer to Senior Lecturer requires demonstrated excellence in teaching and successful fulfillment of other realms of responsibility as defined in the faculty member’s Statement of Mutual Expectations.
+The decision to promote a Lecturer to Senior Lecturer requires demonstrated excellence in teaching and successful fulfillment of other realms of responsibility as defined in the faculty member’s Statement of Faculty Responsibility.

 4.2 The change of a faculty member’s title from Lecturer or Senior Lecturer to a Non-tenure Track Assistant Professor is not considered a promotion.
 The College of Education follows NCSU REG 05.20.34, section 10.1.3.